UBC-NLP/marbert/README.md

 ---

 ## 3 Model Evaluation
 When fine-tuned on ArBench,  ARBERT and MARBERT collectively achieve new SOTA  with sizeable margins compared to all existing models such as mBERT, XLM-R (Base and Large), and  AraBERT on 37 out of 45 classification tasks on the 41 datasets (82.22%).
+We present our results on the different TEST sets in the subsections below.
+For performance on DEV sets, please see appendixes in our [paper](https://mageed.arts.ubc.ca/files/2020/12/marbert_arxiv_2020.pdf).

 ### 3.1 Sentiment Analysis